microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-dataset-viva.md

 ## Scenarios

 Scenarios are customizable, depending on what dataset you choose to export.
-Scenarios fall into the following two categories, including those addressed with:
+Scenarios fall into the following two categories:

 - [Person queries](/viva/insights/advanced/analyst/person-query-overview); for example, using Viva Insights metrics to measure empowering decision-making (including collaboration time, meetings, etc.) across the organization or from various departments.
 - [Meeting queries](/viva/insights/advanced/analyst/meeting-query); for example, using Viva Insights metrics to better understand the time employees spend in meetings, especially those with hundreds of hours of employee focus time.